awsdocs/aws-greengrass-developer-guide/doc_source/iot-analytics-connector.md

 Customer\-defined topics
 The connector supports the `#` topic syntax, which allows it to accept input messages on any MQTT topic that you configure in a subscription\.
 We recommend that you specify a topic path instead of using only the `#` wildcard in your subscriptions\.
 These messages are sent to the default channel that you specify for the connector\.
 Input messages on customer\-defined topics are treated as binary data\.
 They can use any message format and can contain any data type\.
 You can use customer\-defined topics to route messages from devices that publish to fixed topics\.
-You can also use them to accept input data from devices that can't process the data into a formatted message to send to the connector\.
+You can also use them to accept input data from client devices that can't process the data into a formatted message to send to the connector\.
 For more information about subscriptions and MQTT topics, see [Inputs and outputs](connectors.md#connectors-inputs-outputs)\.

 The group role must allow the `iotanalytics:BatchPutMessage` action on all destination channels\.
 For more information, see [Requirements](#iot-analytics-connector-req)\.